AudhootChavan/llm_zc_2024_project_audhoot_chavan_parlamind/README.md

     * 0 points: No instructions on how to run the code, the data is missing, or it's unclear how to access it
     * 1 point: Some instructions are provided but are incomplete, OR instructions are clear and complete, the code works, but the data is missing
     * 2 points: Instructions are clear, the dataset is accessible, it's easy to run the code, and it works.
 The versions for all dependencies are specified.
 * Best practices - *Document reranking and user query rewriting is implemented.
 Code reference in application.py file between lines 58-129 and 226-285.
-Unfortunately as I have used FAISS hybrid search could not be implemented.*
+Unfortunately as I have used FAISS, hybrid search could not be implemented.*
     * [ ] Hybrid search: combining both text and vector search (at least evaluating it) (1 point)
     * [ ] Document re-ranking (1 point)
     * [ ] User query rewriting (1 point)